ietf-teep/architecture/draft-ietf-teep-architecture.md

 The use of personalization data is dependent on how TAs are used and what their security requirements are.

+TEEP requests from a TAM to a TEEP Agent can be encrypted with the TEE public key (to provide confidentiality), and are then signed with the TAM private key (for authentication and integrity protection).
+Conversely, TEEP responses from a TEEP Agent to a TAM can be encrypted with the TAM public key, and are then signed with the TEE private key.

-The TEE key pair and certificate are used for authenticating the TEE to a remote TAM.
-Often, the key pair is burned into the TEE by the TEE manufacturer and the key pair and its certificate are valid for the expected lifetime of the TEE.
+The TEE key pair and certificate are thus used for authenticating the TEE to a remote TAM, and for sending private data to the TEE.
+Often, the key pair is burned into the TEE by the
+TEE manufacturer and the key pair and its certificate are valid for the expected lifetime of the TEE.
 A TAM provider is responsible for configuring the TAM's Trust Anchor Store with the manufacturer certificates or CAs